 Ortlieb Handlebar Pack QR waterproof quick release bikepacking bag

-At its most basic, the all-new, mid-sized Ortlieb Handlebar Pack QR is an 11L bar bag made to fit in between most drop bars or in the middle of a flat bar cockpit setup.
+At its most basic, the all-new, mid-sized Ortlieb’s new waterproof Handlebar Pack QR an 11L bar bag made to fit in between most drop bars or in the middle of a flat bar cockpit setup.
 The QR pack has a single large top-loading storage pocket, roll-top closure, two small mesh side pockets, and a couple of external lashing straps that connect to a pair of load-stabilizing inner straps.

 And like pretty much everything with the Ortlieb name, it is made in Germany and completely waterproof.
 It gets IP64 dust and waterproof certification, guaranteed to keep its contents dry for up to 30 minutes submerged 1m underwater.
 Just in the last long weekend, I put that waterproofing to the test.
 And while I thankfully didn’t end up with my handlebar completely submerged (I survived a number of water crossings), at least a third of the three days & 375km of tough off-road riding was in cold rain with my gear staying nicely dry inside.